 If you've suffered a permanent injury in a construction accident or other workplace incident in New York, obtaining fair compensation through a Schedule Loss of Use award requires experienced legal representation.
 The Porter Law Group specializes in maximizing SLU benefits for injured workers, ensuring that permanent impairments are properly documented, evaluated, and compensated according to New York law.

 Our approach combines thorough knowledge of the workers' compensation system with strategic advocacy designed to counter insurance company tactics.
 We work on a contingency fee basis, meaning there are no upfront costs to you, and we only collect fees if we win your case.
-This arrangement ensures our interests align with yours—securing the maximum possible recovery for your permanent impairments.
+This arrangement ensures our interests align with yours: securing the maximum possible recovery for your permanent impairments.

 Don't settle for less than you deserve.
 Even if you've already received an SLU offer, we can evaluate whether it adequately compensates your permanent functional losses.
-Contact The Porter Law Group today at 833-PORTER9 or email info@porterlawteam.com for a free consultation regarding your Schedule Loss of Use claim.
+Contact the Porter Law Group today at 833-PORTER9 or email info@porterlawteam.com for a free consultation regarding your Schedule Loss of Use claim.
 Let our experienced team fight for the full compensation you're entitled to under New York law.